yudinal/Pursuit-Core-iOS-WeatherApp/README.md

 1. Use UserDefaults to store the most recently searched zip code
 2. Use FileManager to store the images to disk

+# Programmatic UI

+- You must make at least one of your View Controller without a Storyboard or xib file, building the UI and constraints fully programatically.

 # Endpoints

 1. [Dark Sky API](https://darksky.net/dev)
 2. [Pixabay API](https://pixabay.com/api/docs/)

+# Bonus Ideas

+- Allow the user to search by the cityname or zipcode
+- Allow the user to toggle whether the displays should be US or Metric.
+Persist this to UserDefaults
+- Add animations

 # Rubric